scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 automatic optimization.

-Theano on the other hand works on a symbolic representation of the mathematical expressions, provided by the user through a simple syntax that mimcs Numpy.
+Theano on the other hand works on a symbolic representation of the mathematical expressions, provided by the user through NumPy-like syntax.
 Having access to a computational graph, Theano can provide automatic differentiation of complex expressions, but more importantly, it can perform local graph trasnformations that corrects many unnecessary, slow or numerically unstable expression patterns.